robotshell/robotScraper/README.md

 # Disclaimer :warning:
 **The author of this document take no responsibility for correctness.
-This project is merely here to help guide security researchers towards determining whether something is vulnerable to Open Redirect or not, but does not guarantee accuracy.**
+This project is merely here to help guide security researchers towards determining whether something is vulnerable or not, but does not guarantee accuracy.**

 # Usage
 ```